Discover more from The Practicing Writer 2.0: A Newsletter from Erika Dreifus

 1. EDITOR’S NOTE

-Okay, enough.
-Let’s move on to the issue.
+But that’s enough from me.
+Let’s move on to all that awaits here for you.
 Enjoy—and let’s all have a marvelous May, in our writing practices and beyond.

 2. SUCCESS STORIES

 Erika!
 I requested a grant from The Vincent Anioke Grants to Support Black Writers which you posted in The Practicing Writer 2.0: February 2023.
 Within 24 hours, Vincent fulfilled my request via PayPal.
 Once again, I have to thank you for the effort you put into producing your comprehensive newsletter.
 What would I do without it?